 Pricing for Profit Calculator Download

 The pricing for profit calculator is available for download in Excel format by following the link below.

-Users use this pricing for profit calculator at their own risk.
+Users use this pricing calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is an example of a pricing for profit calculator template that you might use when preparing financial projections in Excel.
+This is an example of a pricing calculator template that you might use when preparing financial projections in Excel.
 It is purely illustrative of a small business accounting calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the financial calculator, please let us know and we will try to fix it.

 About the Author